1/29/2025

 Chief Financial Officer

 Thank you, Dennis.
-As a reminder, some of our financial results can be found in our press release and investor presentation, both of which can be found in our AKFALB DSEC.
-In those materials, you will find a discussion of recent trends and -over-quarter comparisons.
-Given the noise from various initiatives this quarter, both offensive and defensive, my remarks this morning are going to focus on interpreting the associated adjustments to articulate the core profitability of the bank, which is closer to 10 million pre-tax income versus the loss reported.
+As a reminder, some of our financial results can be found in our press release and investor presentation, both of which can be found in our AK file with the SEC.
+In those materials, you will find a discussion of recent trends and quarter-over-quarter comparisons.
+Given the noise from various initiatives this quarter, both offensive and defensive, my remarks this morning are going to focus on interpreting the associated adjustments to articulate the core profitability of the bank which is closer to 10 million pre-tax income versus the loss reported.
 On a pre-tax basis, when you exclude the consolidated pre-tax loss from Panacea Holdings, we reported a loss of 17.4 million.
 The following items are included in this loss related to the consumer program cleanup.
-20.8 million of provision for the consumer loan book for the fair value mark, an additional provision for the smaller portion that was not moved to help for sale.
-Two and a half million of interest reversal related to charged off consumer loans, and one and a quarter million of fraud losses on consumer loans.
-Without these items, we would have made 7.1 million pre-tax.
+20.8 million of provision for the consumer loan book for the fair value mark and additional provision for the smaller portion that was not moved to help for sale. $2.5 million of interest reversal related to charged off consumer loans, and $1.25 million of fraud losses on consumer loans.
+Without these items, we would have made $7.1 million pre-tax.
 Other items that impacted the quarter or were non-recurring in nature that we discussed in the earnings release include the following.
-A 4.7 million net gain from the sale of the Life Premium Finance business.
+A $4.7 million net gain from the sale of the life premium finance business.
 1.8 million approximately of legal and accounting expenses related to restatements and other activities.
-And approximately 2 million of other expense items related to various initiatives or accrual activity that we can't lump into the non-recurring item in the press release but are not, that are not expected to continue in subsequent quarters.
-After the net impact of these items, the bank would have made approximately 6.2 million pre-tax in the fourth quarter.
+And approximately 2 million of other expenses, other expense items related to various initiatives or accrual activity that we can't lump into the non recurring item in the press release, but are not that are not expected to continue in subsequent quarters.
+After the net impact of these items, the bank would have made approximately $6.2 million pre-tax in the fourth quarter.
 This level of profitability is still below what we believe run rate will be due to the following drags.
-The Life Premium Finance portfolio was sold at the end of October and only partially replaced with mortgage warehouse in the quarter.
-The loss of spread on the Life Premium Finance portfolio was approximately 1.3 million, but is temporary until mortgage warehouse gets to scale later this year.
+The life premium finance portfolio was sold at the end of October and only partially replaced with mortgage warehouse in the quarter.
+The loss of spread on the life premium finance portfolio was approximately $1.3 million, but it's temporary until mortgage warehouse gets to scale later this year.
 We had approximately 50 million of promotional loans on average in the fourth quarter where we recorded no income.
 This cost us at least 1 million of revenue in the fourth quarter.
 Half of the remaining promo balances exit the period in the first quarter, so this drag will largely be eliminated soon.
 We lagged adjustments to rates on the digital platform due to a technology change that was planned for November.
 As a result, we didn't make our first rate adjustment until mid-December and another one in mid-January.
-This cost us another 1 million approximately of interest carry in the fourth quarter.
-Lastly, retail mortgage is seasonally slow in the fourth quarter and was a drag to pre-tax earnings of roughly half a million, but will begin to flip back to profitability as we quarter and is projected to be meaningfully more profitable in 2025.
-If you adjust for these drag items, pre-tax earnings potential is closer to 10 million and before building in any growth or further margin expansion in 2025.
+This cost us another $1 million approximately of interest carry in the fourth quarter.
+Lastly, retail mortgage is seasonally slow in the fourth quarter and was a drag to pre-tax earnings of roughly half a million, but we'll begin to flip back to profitability as we move through the first quarter and is projected to be meaningfully more profitable in 2025.
+If you adjust for these drag items, pre-tax earnings potential is closer to $10 million and before building in any growth or further margin expansion in 2025.
 These items are not hypothetical as they are based on strategic moves we have already implemented and will be realized in the first half of 2025.
-We appreciate it is very hard to parse through all these moving parts, but we believe the decision to tackle the consumer portfolio in the fourth quarter was the right one and positions the bank to have cleaner earnings and demonstrate the bank's true profit potential as we move through 2025 and our initiatives bear fruit.
+We appreciate it is very hard to parse through all these moving parts, but we believe the decision to tackle the consumer portfolio in the fourth quarter was the right one and positions the bank to have cleaner earnings and demonstrate the bank's true profit potential as we move through 25 and our initiatives bear fruit.
 With that, operator, we can now open the line for questions.

 speaker